GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Introduction

-The first step is to get the code for the web service and run it locally, before we deploy it to Cloud Run.
+Before we can deploy the app, we need its source code.
+So, the first step is to get the code for the web service and run it locally to verify that everything is running smoothly.

 ### Description

 We've prepared a [sample project on Github](https://github.com/meken/speedrun/archive/refs/heads/main.zip), navigate there and download the project to your environment.
-Unpack it and install the dependencies before starting it.
-Edit the service to show your Team Name in the welcome page.
+Unpack it, install the dependencies and start it.
+Edit the service to show your *Team Name* in the welcome page.

 Once the service is running locally, deploy it to Cloud Run *from source code* using *the command line*.
-Pick `us-central1` as the region, allow unauthenticated invocations, and stick to the defaults for the rest.
+Pick `us-central1` as the *region*, allow *unauthenticated invocations*, and stick to the defaults for the rest.

 > **Note** The deployment might take a few minutes to complete.